 Any person may attend library programs held at the Chillicothe Public Library District regardless of cardholder status or home library.
 Prizes for certain programs may be limited to Chillicothe Library cardholders when specified.

 The Chillicothe Public Library District provides Internet access via an open WiFi connection for personal devices and via library computers designated for public Internet use.
 Access to the Library’s Internet connection is subject to the Equipment and Computer Use Policy.

 There is no charge for use of the Library’s Internet connection and it is available regardless of cardholder status or home library.
-However, use may be restricted if a patron’s account has $5 or more in fines.

 Other Library Services